-This sweet and sour sauce recipe can be made from fresh cherries and pineapple or bottled juice.
-Delicious with chicken, pork, vegetables, noodles or rice.
+This sweet and sour cherry sauce recipe can be made from fresh cherries and fresh pineapple or bottled juice.
+It is delicious as a dip, in stir-fry, or drizzled on chicken, pork, vegetables, noodles, or rice.

 I have tried many sweet and sour sauce recipes over the years looking for the right flavor combination that matched our favorite Chinese restaurants.
 Most recipes I explored involved some sort of vinegar, tomato, and pineapple combination.
 As I experimented with recipe after recipe, I kept thinking that something was missing.